Youth football players at Basildon Boys and Girls Club.Donations

 We believe passionately in the importance of the work of Imber Metz, steering young people away from crime and particularly working to reduce knife crime in London.

 Imber Metz is the Met Police’s youth engagement project.
 The charity is one of our longstanding partners whom we are proud to support.
-The Axis Foundation has donated £35,000 to Imber Metz over seven years.
+The Axis Foundation has donated £37,500 to Imber Metz over eight years.

 Our donations help Imber Metz deliver anti-crime lectures and football activities in high-crime and hard-to-reach-areas.
 The vital projects will benefit around 200 young people.